5 Best Treble Hooks For Bass, Trout, And Predator Fish

 Owner American Tournament Trailer Treble – My Best Pick For Crankbait & Spoon Lures

-The feather/mylar tail also comes in an excellent range of fishy color options including white, white/chartreuse, and white/red.
+The feather/mylar tail also comes in an excellent range of fishy color options, including white, white/chartreuse, and white/red.

-The one downside to these hooks is that they don’t come in a large range of sizes so you will have to choose from the three listed below in the specs.
+The one downside to these hooks is that they don’t come in a large range of sizes, so you must choose from the three listed below in the specs.
+The hook itself is available in either a red or black chrome finish.

 Pros

-• Comes with a feather/mylar tail
+• It comes with a feather/mylar tail

 • Good feather/mylar tail options